 Mastering academic writing doesn’t come easily.
 Again, help is available to you with through Academic Learning Support.
 Sign up for a workshop, they’re available for almost anything you can imagine from referencing through to course specific guides.
 Soon you’ll constructing an essay plan, structuring a paragraph and referencing live a maven.
 You can even have them look over your next assignment and give you feedback before you submit.

 If you’re having trouble with reading skills, referencing, finding resources for study or writing, our librarians are an amazing group.
 The library has resources to help with your learning including a suite of online tutorials and referencing tips.
 Plus the library is now increasing the number of ‘face to face’ online support sessions with librarians through Library Live, is working to replace physical course readers with online options, and is working with publishers to remove limitations and increase access to ProQuest eResources.

 Peer Writing Mentors are also a great service where you can learn how to enhance your academic writing.
 These mentors are students who excelled in their courses, and are a wealth of knowledge when it comes to nailing the marking rubric.

 Maths and Stat

 Having an end-goal at university is a great motivator.
 It gives you a reason to slog on, helps focus your research and assignment choice and inspire you to achieve.
-If your goals have changed since you were a wide-eyed idealist when you enrolled, or have gone up in smoke after a brutal reality check, why not have a chat with a Program Advisor, Student Advisor, or our Career Hub?
+If your goals have changed since you were a wide-eyed idealist when you enrolled, or have gone up in smoke after a brutal reality check, why not have a chat with a Student Progress Advisor, or our Career Hub?
 They can help you rediscover your path or find a new one for you.

 Remember, failure is verb not a noun, and you are now part of an enormous network of professionals and volunteers who want you to succeed and thrive.